Here's How Your Trade Darden Restaurants Inc. (DRI) Aggressively Right Now

-Darden Restaurants Inc. (NYSE:DRI) went down by -0.55% from its latest closing price compared to the recent 1-year high of $150.20.
-The company’s stock price has collected -0.42% of loss in the last five trading sessions.
+Darden Restaurants Inc. (NYSE:DRI) went up by 1.47% from its latest closing price compared to the recent 1-year high of $150.20.
+The company’s stock price has collected 5.39% of gains in the last five trading sessions.
 Press Release reported on 07/01/21 that Terminix Adds Teresa M. Sebastian and Chris S. Terrill to its Board of Directors

 >> 7 Top Picks for the Post-Pandemic Economy <<